radumarias/xorio/README.md

 [aws-lambda-axum-dynamodb](https://github.com/radumarias/aws-lambda-axum-dynamodb)

-Simple aws lambda with axum, DynamoDB, API Gateway and CloudWatch.
+Simple AWS lambda with axum, DynamoDB, API Gateway and CloudWatch.
+It also has a branch how to migrate it to [shuttle.rs](https://shuttle.rs).

 <hr />